~Prologue: Hello Summer~

 "Yeah Mom, I'll be down in a sec!", I replied, trying to equal her loudness.

-After performing my morning bathroom rituals of hygiene, I walked back to my bed and checked my phone that was sitting on the nightstand.
+After performing my daily rituals of hygiene, I walked back to my bed and checked my phone that was sitting on the nightstand.
 Apparently my friend Gina had left me a text message when I was doing my...duties.

 "Hey Nat, you sleepyhead!
 Mall later today?
 Got something for u to see!"